- Hydrogen is back on the agenda as a potential decarbonization solution – but several fundamental challenges remain to be solved.

-This time can be different
+This time hydrogen hype can be different

 Despite these challenges, hydrogen is very much worth investing in.
 Electricity only contributes one-third of manmade carbon emissions, and hydrogen is still one of our best bets for decarbonizing the other sectors of our economy.
 Mitigating climate change is too important for us not to try all possible paths on the table.

 The dramatic fall in costs of renewable electricity allows us to bet on producing hydrogen without CO2 emissions at a cost that can be competitive in the coming decade.
 Just solving the zero-CO2 production of hydrogen alone presents an incredible opportunity; hydrogen is already used as an industrial feedstock.
 For a single-use location such as a petrochemical plant, zero-CO2 hydrogen produced close by reduces the need for transportation, distribution or storage.
 Just replacing existing grey hydrogen in industry with green hydrogen would save 800 million tons of CO2 per year.
 As for wider distribution of hydrogen to achieve partial decarbonization in the near future, up to 20% of hydrogen by volume can be blended with natural gas and shipped through our current gas pipeline infrastructure without major modification.
-These are all good starts, but are obviously not home runs.
+These are all good starts for the hydrogen hype, but are obviously not home runs.

 What's the World Economic Forum doing about the transition to clean energy?